Democratic and Radical Union

 The Democratic and Radical Union (Union démocratique et radicale) was a French parliamentary group in the French Senate during the French Third Republic.
-The Democratic and Radical Union was formed by members of the Independent Radicals and other Radical Senators who did not join or left the Radical-Socialist Party.
+Formed in 1924, it brought together members of the Independent Radicals, Democratic Republican Alliance, and other Radical Senators who did not join or left the Radical-Socialist Party.

 The group disappeared in 1940 and was not re-created post-war.
 Most members joined the post-war PRI or the RGR.